 2.5.2 the amendments (including clarifications, additional information, data or other material) it considers are required to make The Company Construction Application effective,

 and shall otherwise use its best endeavours to liaise with and assist The Company (and, where reasonably requested by The Company, any relevant third parties) so that The Company Construction Application is made effective as soon as reasonably practicable.
-Any dispute in relation to the effectiveness of a The Company Construction Application may be referred as a Dispute to the Authority in accordance with Section H, paragraph 4.1.
+Any dispute in relation to the effectiveness of The Company Construction Application may be referred as a Dispute to the Authority in accordance with Section H, paragraph 4.1.

-2.6 Each Transmission Owner (except a nominated Offshore Transmission Owner whose Transmission System to provide the New Connection is to be delivered through OTSDUW Build) shall charge The Company and The Company shall pay Engineering Charges in relation to a The Company Construction Application in accordance with Schedule Ten.
+2.6 Each Transmission Owner (except a nominated Offshore Transmission Owner whose Transmission System to provide the New Connection is to be delivered through OTSDUW Build) shall charge The Company and The Company shall pay Engineering Charges in relation to The Company Construction Application in accordance with Schedule Ten.

 2.7 The Company shall immediately notify each other Construction Party following: